 ¨ Check for roof and window damage, which may have caused leaks and mold.

 STEP 2: NOW THAT YOU HAVE YOUR INDEPENDENT ENVIRONMENTAL TEST REPORT IN HAND FROM RTK, DECIDE WHETHER TO HIRE A REMEDIATION FIRM OR DO THE WORK YOURSELF.

 We’re happy to refer you to the area’s most reputable remediation contractors.
 Remember: Beware of any contractor who both tests for environmental hazards and performs the repairs.
-It’s a conflict of interest, and they stand to make money on any “problems” they find on the remediation.
+It’s a conflict of interest.

 STEP 2 CHECKLIST:

 ¨ Clean anything that was flooded with disinfectant, as there are a number of contaminants, from sewage to bacteria, which reside in floodwater.
 A mixture of water and bleach works best.
 Make sure you wear gloves, goggles, and a proper fitting mask.
 Warning: Never mix ammonia and bleach – it creates a toxic vapor that can be deadly.

 ¨ Contain work areas before you start.
 To prevent further contamination, cover surfaces in that area and adjacent to it with plastic sheets in order to prevent further contamination from mold spores, lead dust, or asbestos.
 Also, seal ventilation ducts/grills in the work area and in the area adjacent to it with plastic sheeting.
 If the area is large, a mold remediation plan is highly recommended.
 Exhaust fans, HEPA devices, workspace isolation, and a decontamination room will be necessary.

 ¨ Only a professional should perform asbestos removal.